-https://unm.zoom.us/j/8734503370 The passcode to join office hours meetings is officehrs A famous and sensationalized engraving of the Boston Massacre produced by Paul Revere in 1770.
+Office hours can be accessed at: https://unm.zoom.us/j/8734503370 The passcode to join office hours meetings is officehrs

-Phone: 505-925-8567

-Email: skamen@unm.edu
+Phone: 505-925-8567 Email: skamen@unm.edu

 All email must come through your University of New Mexico email account.
-I do not use the Canvas messenger system.
+I do not use the

+Canvas messenger system.

-Course Description: The primary objective of this course is to serve as an introduction to the history of the United States from the pre-colonial period to the immediate aftermath of the Civil War.
-The elements of this course are designed to inform students on the major events and trends that are essential in the understanding of the development of the United States within the context of world societies.
+Course Description: The primary objective of this course is to serve as an introduction to the history of New Mexico from the pre- Columbian times to the present day.
+The elements of this course are designed to inform students on the major events and trends that are essential in the understanding of the development of New Mexico within the context of the Americas.